 Gradings are nothing to be afraid of.
-They are a way of testing your knowledge and building your confidence in your karate and self-defence skills.
+They are a way of testing your knowledge and building your confidence in your self-defence skills.

 New students focus on getting the basics right.
 Self defence doesn't need 100 techniques, or flashy sequences of techniques.
-The most important lessons are the ones you learn first: avoiding dangerous situations, how to punch and kick hard, etc. You will also learn the techniques you need for the kata introduced at yellow belt.
+The most important lessons are the ones you learn first: avoiding dangerous situations, how to punch and kick hard, etc..
 To earn your red belt you will learn:

-To earn your yellow belt, you will need to understand the purpose of kata and why we practice it, as well as learn the first of our nine core kata.
-We introduce the principles of throwing and basic arm locks.
+To earn your yellow belt, you will need to understand the fundamental non-physical techniques of self-protection - safety at home and on the road, de-escalation, etc. We introduce the principles of throwing and basic arm locks.
 The principles of flexibility and maintaining strength and fitness are included on the syllabus as well as your first "fitness test" which we use to measure progress towards the standards required to train effectively at higher levels.
 Fitness is absolutely critical to self-defence but our aim is to help you improve, and gain knowledge on how to manage your own future development.
 We do not set absolute standards that you need to achieve.
 Finally, we add simple escapes from chokes and bear hugs.

 Anti-grappling makes its first appearance at this level.
 We introduce this late in the syllabus because ideally we will not be fighting on the ground, but we need to know what to do in case we end up there.

 To achieve a black belt requires extreme focus and dedication.
-Above all else we are looking for the right mindset for self defence and karate.
+Above all else we are looking for the right mindset for self defence.
 The syllabus introduces very little new material as you are expected to spend your time perfecting your technique and power along with that critical mindset as well as developing a deep understanding of the underlying theory of what we teach.
-At this final stage we introduce the hand gun and long gun (rifle / machine gun) defences.

 The black belt grading is conducted in front of an external panel of senior experts.
 Before this grading you will be expected to have attended relevant sessions conducted by external experts (e.g., Peter Consterdine, Iain Abernethy) to expand your knowledge.
 You will also need to have the necessary fitness for the grading which will last at least four hours and involve pushing you to your physical limits.